CastimierDev/Speech/README.md

 # Goal And Progress
 My goal is to make a small game with it (maybe 2 hours long or something) and publish it without having to change the entire engine.
-I made a short list of the things I need for that:
+I made a short todo-list:

 0.1: